 - Grading Rubric

 Without their song, how are flatwing crickets able to attract females?
-In some other animal species, males use an alternative to singing, called satellite behavior.
+In some other animal species, like birds, males use an alternative to singing, called satellite behavior.
 Satellite males hang out near a singing male and attempt to mate with females who have been attracted by the song.
 This helps satellite males in two ways: they don’t use energy to make a song, and they avoid attracting enemies like the fly.
 Perhaps the satellite behavior gives flatwing males the opportunity to mate with females who were attracted to the few singing males left on Kauai.

 Featured scientist: Robin Tinghitella from the University of Denver